 Who’s in Stripes?

-Here at Turpentine Creek we’re well acquainted with tigers, their beautiful stripes, and why they might have them.
-But there […]
+At Turpentine Creek, we know tigers well, appreciate their beautiful stripes, and understand why they have them.
+But there are […]

-Here at Turpentine Creek we’re well acquainted with tigers, their beautiful stripes, and why they might have them.
+At Turpentine Creek, we know tigers well, appreciate their beautiful stripes, and understand why they have them.
 But there are many animals all across the animal kingdom with this distinct patterning, and we find that it benefits them for different reasons.
 So we’re going to go over some iconic striped animals, and why we think they might have those stripes.

 Tigers

 From what we understand, tiger stripes help break up their shape in their environment.
-Both tigers and their prey are red-green color blind, meaning both red and green look gray to them.
+Both tigers and their prey are red-green color blind, meaning both red and green look like the same color to them.
 Despite that orange standing out to us in the green foliage, in their natural environment, they are pretty much invisible!

 Zebra